 Create a variable in Google Tag Manager

-Now we need to set up variables in Google Tag Manager that will fetch information about consent types from the data layer events.
+Now we need to set up variables in Google Tag Manager that will fetch information about consent types from data layer events.

 To create a variable, follow these steps: